Prottoy2938/ingredient-blog/_posts/major-new-update-in-ingredient.md

   url: "https://i.ibb.co/bLcW1Fk/filter-image.png"
 ---

-> Over the past couple of weeks, there have been some major changes in the Ingredient application.
+> :arrow_right: Over the past couple of weeks, there have been some major changes in the Ingredient application.
 Some of these changes includes video suggestion, related images,more detailed info on the recipe/dish, ingredient purchasing option and a new blog.

 Heres a brief review: